 D-Dimer Human

-D-Dimer Human produced in Human Plasma is a specific degradation product of cross-linked fibrin and is used as a marker of hypercoagulation state that causes cardio-vascular diseases.
+D-Dimer Human, produced in Human Plasma, is a specific degradation product of cross-linked fibrin.
+It serves as a marker of hypercoagulation, a state that can lead to cardiovascular diseases.
+D-Dimer is purified using a proprietary chromatographic technique.

 Shipped with Ice Packs